Snater/CLNDR2/README.md

 // )}
 // ```
 years: Date[]

+// A Date object representing the current decade.
+This is an convenience
+// parameter euqal to interval[0].
+decade: Date

+// An array of Date objects representing the decades of the current page,
+// particularly useful if `pagination.scope` is set to `decade` and
+// `pagination.size` is greater than 1.
+In that case, use this property
+// to loop over the decades and render the years per decade, i.e.
+// ```
+// decades.forEach((decade, decadeIndex) => {
+//   ... items[decadeIndex].forEach(decade => ...) ...
+// )}
+// ```
+decades: Date[]

 // The events of the current page as well as the events of the previous and
 // next scope. `events.currentPage` is a multi-dimensional array if